Keyfactor/ejbca-ce/lib/readme.txt

 The file is used for logging throughout EJBCA.
 Version is 1.2.16.

+The following jars are from the Apache Http Components project, using the Apache license: httpclient-4.3.6.jar httpcore-4.3.3.jar httpmime-4.5.3.jar

 bc-x jars are BouncyCastle (http://www.bouncycastle.org), License is BC (BSD like).
 These jars are the cryptographic foundation in EJBCA.